 Chapter 860 and 861 of the Acts of Assembly (2020) transferred oversight of child care programs and regulations to the Virginia Board of Education (Board).
 Action taken by the Board on April 21, 2021 transferred all child care regulations from the Board of Social Services to the Board of Education.
 The Board approved the Notice of Intended Regulatory Action (NOIRA) for the General Procedures and Information for Licensure ("General Procedures"; 8VAC20-820) regulations and Background Checks for Child Day Programs and Family Day Systems ("Background Checks"; 8VAC20-770) regulation at the November 18, 2021, meeting as a comprehensive review of the regulations were necessary to implement the programs in accordance with the Act, and to incorporate substantive policy changes to align with the Code of Virginia and revised program policy and procedures.
 The NOIRA's were submitted for executive branch review, pursuant to the requirements of the Administrative Process Act.
 The 30-day public comment period on these regulatory actions ended on March 2, 2022.
 The Virginia Department of Education (VDOE) staff began an initial review of the General Procedures and Background Checks regulations when the Board assumed the authority for these regulations in July 2021.
 VDOE staff created an internal workgroup to comprehensively review the regulations.
-The internal workgroup determined that a single regulatory chapter that contained the components of the General Procedures, the Background Checks, and the Fee submitted to the Early Childhood Advisory Committee (ECAC) for their review and feedback on
+The internal workgroup determined that a single regulatory chapter that contained the components of the General Procedures, the Background Checks, and the Fee Requirements for Processing Applications ("Fee Requirements"; 8VAC20-830) regulations was submitted to the Early Childhood Advisory Committee (ECAC) for their review and feedback on the most prudent and efficient way to proceed.
+Therefore, a single replacement chapter was